atkinssamuel/knowledge-repo/UofT/encrypted-ML/encryted-ML.md

 - "Approximate HE"
     - Reduces computational overheads
     - Adds additional noise for each computation step that may affect the overall ML performance (unclear how significant this is)
-- Utilizes the "packing method" ("Homomorphic encryption for arithmetic of approximate numbers")
+- Utilizes the "packing method" ("Homomorphic encryption for arithmetic of approximate numbers" - CKKS paper)

 Results:
 - Takes ~17 hours to train a model on a dataset of size 422,108 x 200